 MediaFire is one of the most popular cloud alternatives to Dropbox and Google Drive, and for good reason.
 At a glance, you can see MediaFire is clearly more than just a cloud storage service.
 In this highly competitive cloud storage market, it’s very difficult for a service to get an edge.
+MediaFire offers up to 50GB of free cloud storage, some powerful features that make file storage easy, and a cool app for mobile users.
+The service is a bit less friendly for Windows and Mac users, who will have to manage files using a browser interface.
 In our MediaFire review, we will be looking at the features that make MediaFire stand out from the crowd.

 MediaFire – General Info